 This 1980s-set drama comes from acclaimed screenwriter Russell T. Davies (A Very English Scandal, Doctor Who) and tackles the impact of AIDS on the lives of three young men across a period of ten years.
 It’s the story of “the epidemic, the pain of rejection and the prejudices that gay men faced throughout the decade.”
 Filming began on the five-part series in October 2019, with a cast including Olly Alexander, Neil Patrick Harris, Keeley Hawes, Stephen Fry, Tracy Ann Oberman and Shaun Dooley.
 According to this Channel 4 highlights package, we can expect it to air in the first quarter of 2021.

 But When We Dance (TBC)

 New political thriller Cobra arrived on Sky One and NOW TV in January.
 From The Tunnel and Strike writer Ben Richards, it stars Robert Carlyle, Victoria Hamilton and David Haig as, respectively, the PM, his chief of staff and the home secretary.
 It’s a six-parter promising “high stakes politics and high-octane action” about a team of experts and crisis responders attempting to bring society back from the brink of collapse.
-A second series was confirmed by Sky in February 2020.
+A second series was ordered by Sky in February 2020.